oroinc/platform/src/Oro/Bundle/RequireJSBundle/README.md

             'oroui/js/jquery-extend': 'bundles/oroui/js/jquery-extend.js'

 ### Generation
 Main require.js config is generated automatically and embedded in HTML-page.
 The config is stored in application cache.
-So if you want, for some reason, renew a require.js configuration, then just clean a cache.
+In case you wish to renew require.js configuration, just clean cache.

 ### Usage
 To get `require.js` script with its configuration on your page, just include `scripts.html.twig` template from `OroRequireJSBundle` to `<head/>` tag of your `index.html.twig` template.